stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 To view a comparison report, click on the comparison whose report you would like to view.
 In the cmoparisons details pane, click **View comparisons report**.
 The report displays the following information:

 * **Title.** The title of each e-resource that is whether in one or the other or both packages, shown in alphabetical order.
-* **Available via.** The title of the platform of the specific e-resource and a link to the e-resource on this platform.
+* **Available via.** The name of the platform of the specific e-resource and a link to the e-resource on this platform.
-* **Coverage.** If available, the start date and/or end date of the e-resource will be displayed.
+* **Coverage.** If available, the start date and/or end date of the e-resource.
 Coverage is typically only displayed for e-Journals.
 * **Agreement/Package #1 on MM/DD/YYYY.** The first comparison point with the name of the Package or Agreement and date of the comparison.
-The field will display a check mark circled in green if the title is in the collection and an X circled in red if the title is not in the collection.
+The field will display a check mark circled in green if the comparison point contains the e-resource and an X circled in red if the comparison point does not contain the e-resource.
 * **Agreement/Package #2 on MM/DD/YYYY.** The second comparison point with the name of the Package or Agreement and date of the comparison.
-The field will display a check mark circled in green if the title is in the collection and an X circled in red if the title is not in the collection.
+The field will display a check mark circled in green if the comparison point contains the e-resource and an X circled in red if the comparison point does not contain the e-resource.
 * **Overlap.**
-  * **None.** The e-resource in the comparison point do not overlap.
-The title on only found in one of the comparison points.
+  * **None.** The e-resource does not overlap.
+The title is only found in one of the comparison points.
 No overlap will be displayed in a red color.
-  * **Full.** The e-resource in the comparison point overlap.
+  * **Full.** The e-resource overlaps.
 The title including its metadata is found in both comparison points.
 Full overlap will be displayed in a green color.
-  * **Partly** The e-resource in the comparison point is partly overlapping.
+  * **Partly** The e-resource is partly overlapping.
 The title is found in both comparison points but with differentiating metadata, e.g. the coverage or plattform-URL.
 Partly overlap will be displayed in an orange color.

 ## Deleting a comparison